Skip to main content

 About

-Go All Out: Free To Play is a single player and multiplayer action game.
+Go All Out: Free To Play is a single player and multiplayer casual fighting game with a fantasy theme.
 It was developed by Blue Sunset Games and was released on January 9, 2020.
 It received mostly positive reviews from players.

 Zorro, Yandere-Chan, Teslakid, Cole Black, Breakbone - all legendary fighters in one intense, fast-paced and action packed platform fighter.
 Boss battles, different game modes and unlockables - are you ready to Go All Out?